American Lobster Addendum XXXII

-In February 2025, the American Lobster Management Board initiated Draft Addendum XXXII, which will consider removing several provisions of Addendum XXVII, specifically the gauge and vent size changes for Lobster Conservation Management Areas (LCMA) 1 (Gulf of Maine), 3 (offshore federal waters) and Outer Cape Cod.
-If the removal of these provisions are approved, the size limit increase scheduled for July 1 will not occur.
-Draft Addendum XXXII is being considered to provide the Gulf of Maine states an opportunity to collaborate with the lobster industry to identify alternative conservation strategies in response to concerns about potential economic impacts of Addendum XXVII.
+In May 2025, the American Lobster Management Board approved Addendum XXXII, which repeals several provisions of Addendum XXVII, specifically the gauge and vent size changes for Lobster Conservation Management Areas (LCMA) 1 (Gulf of Maine), 3 (offshore federal waters) and Outer Cape Cod.

 Phase